pslucas0212/AWS-Security-and-Compliance/README.md

     - Customer: Customer Employees.

   - How do I report abuse of AWS resources?
 Contact the AWS Trust & Safety team using the Report Amazon AWS abuse form or by contacting abuse@amazonaws.com.

+- Study for the Exam
+  - Shared Responsibility Model
+    - Going into the exam, remember what you are responsible for and what AWS is responsible for.